hbend1li/barracuda/README.md

 Executables are provided [here](https://u.ppom.me/reaction/releases/), for a standard x86-64 linux machine.

+A standard place to put such executables is `/usr/local/bin/`.

 ### Compilation

 You'll need the go toolchain for reaction and a c compiler for ip46tables.